linode/apl-docs/docs/for-devs/get-started/lab-26.md

 ## Create a Webhook

 1. In Otomi Console, click on `apps` the left menu and then open `Gitea`
-2. In the top menu of Gitea, click on `Explore` and then on the `otomi/hello` repo
+2. In the top menu of Gitea, click on `Explore` and then on the `green` repo
 3. Go to `Settings` (top right) and then to `Webhooks`
 4. Click `Add Webhook` and select `Gitea`
 5. In the `Target URL`, paste the webhook URL from your clipboard.